 Michael E. Hill was selected as the 18th President of Chautauqua Institution on Nov.
 4, 2016.
 He began his work at Chautauqua on Jan.
-1, 2017, and immediately set about ushering in a fresh, expanded vision for the Institution as it approaches its sesquicentennial in 2024, with emphasis on building its brand and thought leadership with a focus on expanding civil dialogue in the nation, an evolution to year-round programming, and engagement beyond Chautauqua’s physical grounds.
+1, 2017, and immediately set about ushering in a fresh, expanded vision for the Institution as it approaches its sesquicentennial in 2024, with emphasis on building its brand and thought leadership with a focus on expanding engaged dialogue in the nation, an evolution to year-round programming, and revitalizing “The Chautauqua Movement” beyond Chautauqua’s physical grounds.
 During his tenure as President, Hill has overseen the approval and implementation of a new strategic plan, 150 Forward, that will see Chautauqua through and beyond its 150th birthday in 2024; the Institution’s response to the 2020–21 coronavirus pandemic and its associated challenges, including a significant investment in mission-driven online properties via CHQ Assembly; the successful completion of the $41.5 million Chautauqua Amphitheater project; the appointments of a new generation of Institution leaders in key strategic areas; and an expansion of the Institution’s engagement efforts within the Chautauqua community, with its regional neighbors and partners, and with national partners.

 Prior to his appointment at Chautauqua, Hill served as President & Chief Executive Officer of Youth For Understanding USA, where he dramatically expanded and diversified programs.
 He co-led a historic civil rights trip to Cuba with the Gay Men’s Chorus of Washington, D.C., at the invitation of Mariela Castro, two weeks before diplomatic relations were restored between the U.S. and the island nation.
-An international educator, he has served as a panelist and speaker on issues surrounding international education and exchange.
+An international educator, he has served as a panelist and speaker on issues surrounding international education and student educational exchange.

 Prior to joining YFU, Hill served as Senior Vice President of External Affairs for United Cerebral Palsy.
 In that role, he led international public education, fundraising, communications, marketing and branding efforts for one of the world’s largest health care charities.
 He previously led national development, communications and volunteer efforts for Washington National Cathedral as Executive Director for External Relations and held a similar role at The Washington Ballet.
 Earlier in his career, Hill directed a $125 million effort to expand the historic Arena Stage, securing the largest single gift ever made to a theater in the United States, and served as Executive Director of St. Bonaventure University’s Regina A. Quick Center for the Arts, where he oversaw the construction of a new museum complex, the renovation of a historic theater, the addition of an artist residency center and the quadrupling of programming at the multi-venue arts complex.
 He began his career as a journalist, serving as a Dow Jones Newspaper Fund Fellow and as a Staff Correspondent for the Courier-Observer.